Illinois State University: Athletics

 The school's fight song is "Go, You Redbirds," a song written specifically for ISU and frequently played at sporting events.
-The Alma Mater song, also played at sporting events from time to time, is "Glory Hast Thou," written to the tune of Haydn's "Gott erhalte Franz den Kaiser," and better known as the tune used for "Deutschlandlied," the German national anthem.
+The alma mater, also played at sporting events from time to time, is "Glory Hast Thou," written to the tune of Haydn's "Gott erhalte Franz den Kaiser," and better known as the tune used for "Deutschlandlied," the German national anthem.

 In addition to the Redbird teams linked above, the ice hockey club is the oldest registered student organization on campus.
 The Grossinger Motors Arena located in downtown Bloomington is home to the university's three club ice hockey teams, which compete in ACHA Divisions 1, 2, and 3.